AlbertoRota/x4-Better-piracy/README.md

 The worse the hull state is, the less the pilot morale is factored in.

-### Bailing check frecuency will increase the worse the hull state is
+### Bailing check frequency will increase the worse the hull state is
 By default, crew members were only allowed to bail every 30 seconds, but if the ship is falling apart under enemy fire, they will speed up the evacuation process.

 Hull degradation will speed this up to every 5s at 1% hull.